lgraubner/jquery-offcanvas/README.md

 ### toggle

-Fired when the `toggle` method is called.
+Fired when the offcanvas gets toggled.
+Gets fired on both, `show` and `hide` methods.

 ### hidden